mdfriday/theme-saasify/exampleSite/content/service/faq.md

 ##### questions

-- What type of payment do you accept?
-- Do you offer custom pricing for larger teams?
-- What's included in the free updates?
-- What kind of support is included?
+- When will the Pro and Enterprise plans be available?
+- What happens if I exceed the limits on my plan?
-- Can I upgrade or downgrade my plan?
+- Can I upgrade or downgrade my plan at any time?

-##### What type of payment do you accept?

-We accept all major credit cards, PayPal, and bank transfers.
-All payments are processed securely through our payment providers.

-##### Do you offer custom pricing for larger teams?
+##### When will the Pro and Enterprise plans be available?

+The Pro and Enterprise plans are coming soon!
+We are currently working on finalizing the advanced features for these plans to provide the best experience for our professional and enterprise users.
+Stay tuned for updates on our website.

+##### What happens if I exceed the limits on my plan?

+If you exceed the number of deployments or storage space included in your plan, you will be charged according to the additional usage.
+For example, extra deployments will incur a small fee, and storage overages will be billed at a rate specific to your plan.
+You will receive a notification when you're nearing your limits so you can manage your usage.

+##### Can I upgrade or downgrade my plan at any time?

 Yes!
-If you have specific needs or a larger team, please contact our sales team for custom pricing tailored to your requirements.

-##### What's included in the free updates?

-Free updates include all new features, improvements, and bug fixes released during your subscription period.
-You'll always have access to the latest version.

-##### What kind of support is included?

-All plans include technical support, with varying response times based on your plan level.
-Enterprise customers get priority support with dedicated account managers.

-##### Can I upgrade or downgrade my plan?

-Yes, you can change your plan at any time.
-When upgrading, you'll be prorated for the remainder of your billing period.
+You can upgrade or downgrade your plan at any time.
+If you decide to upgrade to a higher plan, the new plan will take effect immediately.
-When downgrading, changes take effect at the next billing cycle.
+For downgrades, the changes will apply at the start of the next billing cycle.
+Your usage data (like deployments and storage) will be adjusted accordingly.